Mchl-krpch/string-lib/README.md

 # string-lib

+💻 implementation of well-known functions but in a different language

 ## Essence of the project

 my second assembly language project, implemented standard string functions from C, such as